6 Best Intrusion Detection & Prevention Systems for 2025

 We evaluated multiple IDPS products with a product scoring rubric, which had five weighted categories composed of subcriteria with their own weighting.
 Each product we reviewed received an overall score out of five, which was based on all the final subcriteria scores and weights.
 The six products that scored highest in the rubric made our final list, and the scores plus the products’ overall capabilities helped us decide on their use cases.

-Evaluation Criteria
+Evaluation criteria

 Our most significant product criteria included major IDPS features and advanced features like threat quarantine.
 We also considered usability, which measured the availability of managed services and deployment options.
 Finally, we looked at pricing information and customer support details, including demos and phone support availability.

-• Core features (30%): We scored products based on availability of core IDPS capabilities like policy management, alerts, and reporting.
+• Core features (30%): We scored products based on the availability of core IDPS capabilities like policy management, alerts, and reporting.

 • Advanced features (20%): Advanced IDPS features included threat quarantine, sandboxing, and MITRE framework mapping.